d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 title:  "Rclone Changelog"
 permalink: RcloneChangelog
 ---
 This is the Changelog for RcloneOSX.
-RcloneOSX is a "quick and dirty" port of RsyncOSX to utilize `rclone`.
-I the next months I will spend some more time to refactor code and include some more `rclone` enhancements.
+RcloneOSX is a port of RsyncOSX to utilize `rclone`.

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.